dyne/Zenroom/bindings/python3/README.md

-Zenroom itself does have good cross platform functionality, so if you are interested in finding out more about the functionalities offered by Zenroom, then please visit the website linked to above to find out more.
+Zenroom itself does have good cross platform functionality, so if you are interested in finding out more about the functionalities offered by Zenroom, then please visit the website (https://dev.zenroom.org/) find out more.

 <details>